TaherAhmedAshraf/express-router/README.md

 app.listen(8000, () => console.log('Server started on port 8000'));
 ```

 You can also pass a custom path name instead of using file name.
-In that case you can specify a path in your route file like this-
+In that case a path in your route file like this-

 ```js
 // /route/test.js